sendgrid/sendgrid-python/use_cases/django.md

-# Create a Django app to send an email with SendGrid
+# Create a Django app to send email with SendGrid

 This tutorial explains how we set up a simple Django app to send an email with the SendGrid Python SDK and how we deploy our app to Heroku.